alexdemirtdjian/minesweeper/readme.md

 To manage properly the dependency we will set up a virtualenvironement

-* install python on your machine
+* install python on your machine (python 2.7.*)

-* install pygame
+* install pygame (pygame-1.9.1.win32-py2.7 for windows or pygame-1.9.1-32bit-py2.7-macosx10.3 for mac)

 * lauch it with `python minsweeper.py`

+tested on windows and MacOSX

 Improvements (TODO) :
 ---------------------